 - Education, Immigration Reform Are Keys to a Brighter Future

-Published on November 13, 2013 in Market Trends
+Published on November 13, 2013 in Economy, Market & Trends

 Prior to beginning his career in politics, Jeb Bush worked in commercial real estate in south Florida.
 Immigration and education are two areas he sees needing reform.